kfoofw/ds_blog/_posts/2020-12-28-causality-confounding-and-collider-bias).markdown

 Thus, it is through this identification process that the __causal estimand of the ATE can be identified through a statistical estimand__, which can subsequently be estimated through observational data.

-## Causal Model with Collider Variables
+## Causal model with collider variables

 If the causal model diagram has a collider variable X between T and Y, we have to be careful in terms of how to use observational data to identify the causal estimand.
 Likewise, we can use what we understand about Colliders to establish the independence between T and Y.